• Skip to main content

 November 15, 2017 By Prof. Sandra Sünram-Lea

 The brain has a high metabolic rate and its metabolism is almost entirely restricted to oxidative utilisation of glucose.
 These factors emphasise the extreme dependence of neural tissue on a stable and adequate supply of glucose.
-Whereas initially it was thought that only glucose deprivation (i.e. under hypoglycaemic conditions) can … [Read more...] about The impact of diet-based glycaemic response and glucose regulation on cognition: evidence across the lifespan
+Whereas initially it was thought that only glucose deprivation (i.e. under hypoglycaemic conditions) can affect brain function, it has become apparent … [Read more...] about The impact of diet-based glycaemic response and glucose regulation on cognition: evidence across the lifespan

 Last in, first out: brain economy in times of limited resources